 Our Approach to Addiction and Recovery

-At FHE Health, we reach patients in healthy, responsible ways, whether they’re in our facility to receive treatment for mental health issues or addiction.
+At FHE Health, we reach patients in healthy, responsible ways, whether in our facility to receive mental health issues or addiction treatment.
 The problem with attack therapies and similar confrontational treatments is that they’re difficult to control and not based on observation.

 Evidence-based treatment programs like cognitive behavioral therapy, for example, are based on research and empirical evidence of success and can be more effective than treatments based on a misguided theory of how people change their behavior.